nathanaelabel/valentine-ask/README.md

 ## What's This?

-This is a little project I made to ask my girlfriend to be my Valentine in a fun and memorable way.
+This is a little project I made to ask someone to be my Valentine in a fun and memorable way.
 It's got:
 - Cute "Yes" button that shows confetti and a sweet message.
 - Sneaky "No" button that moves around and says funny things.
 - A dancing cat and a cat with a heart because why not? 🐱